alumbreras/alumbreras.github.io.src/drafts/2015-01-14-Podemitas_motifs.markdown

 As in the previous post, I will use the threads written on January 2015 on the [Reddit subforum of Podemos](https://www.reddit.com/r/podemos).
 The podemos forum (a.k.a subreddit) contains 995 discussion threads that started on January.
 These threads contain a total of 12912 posts written by 1218 users.

-#### Motifs in discussion trees
+#### Discussion trees

 A very natural to represent a conversation thread is a tree where vertices represent posts and edges represent replies from some post to another.
-Let us see it:
+Let us see some of the discussions of our dataset:

 <p align="center">